 Please note, the castle is currently closed to visitors.
 It is hoped it will reopen shortly.

 Located on an island in the Firth of Forth, Inchcolm Abbey was home to Augustinian canons for several centuries.
 But the island, which is known as the ‘Iona of the East’, was also a refuge for many.
 A hermit is said to have made his home here in the 10th century and the Scottish King

 Alexander I sheltered here from a storm in 1123.
 He resolved to build a monastery in thanks for his life being saved.
 It was his brother David I who fulfilled his vision after Alexander’s death.
 He invited Augustinian canons to establish the island priory.

-For more castle knowledge and fantastic images from Fife and the rest of Scotland, follow Historic Scotland on Facebook and Instagram and @welovehistory on Twitter.
+For more castle knowledge, follow Historic Scotland on Facebook and Instagram and @welovehistory on Twitter.